tonymorris/blog/posts/2016-02-18-circumvent-the-filter.markdown

 However, not all service providers must comply with this request.
 Specifically, not those located outside of Australia.
 Other DNS answers for website names will still be providing the correct address.
 For example, Google has a DNS service that provides the correct answer.
-Many others do too.
+Many others exist too.

-You are blocked because your modem/router has a setting that says, "when looking up the address for a website name, use my Australian service provider to look it up."
+You are blocked because your modem/router has a setting that says, "when looking up the address for a website name, use my Australian service provider to figure it out."
 You can circumvent this by:

-1. Changing the setting on your modem/router to use a different DNS service than the automatic one provided by your service provider.
+1. Changing the setting on your modem/router to use a different (non-Australia) DNS service than the automatic one provided by your service provider.

 2. *Add a setting on your computer* so that a specific website name answers with a specific address.
-This will only work on that one computer.
+This will only work on that one computer and for that website name.
+However, you can set many different website names on different computers.
+It just becomes a bit more tedious.

 3. There are other mechanisms for circumvention, but they are a bit more complicated, so I will leave those out.